nightwatchjs/nightwatch-docs/gettingstarted/configuration/config-webdriver-settings.md

     <td>`default_path_prefix` <span class="optional">Optional</span></td>
     <td>string</td>
     <td></td>
     <td>Needed sometimes when using a Selenium Server.
 The prefix to be added to to all requests (e.g. /wd/hub).
+When using WebDriver, set this to ""
     </td>
   </tr>